The Right-To-Die: An Individual Choice

 He was a vibrant man, a brilliant and accomplished scientist, an ocean lover, a Korean Bar-B-Q and taco stand aficionado, an attentive husband, and an energetic father to two young boys.
 He was also my good friend who had the rare quality of truly listening.
 We believed he had a long life ahead of him, for he was only forty-two years old.
+Never did we think that he would have to contemplate the right-to-die!
 But life suddenly stopped on a quiet fall afternoon when he was hit with a devastating diagnosis: Glioblastoma Multiforme, the deadliest form of brain cancer.
 The prognosis was grim and frightening, six months to live, maybe a little longer.
 He chose to fight, doing everything possible, surgeries, chemotherapy, radiation, gamma-ray therapy, clinical trials, even wearing a cancer helmet that delivered electric current to his brain to inhibit tumor growth.
 The list was endless, but never once did he consider halting the fight, bravely enduring each painful treatment, while continually searching for a miracle cure.
 He battled boldly to stay for his family, suffering immeasurably.
 Yet he could not be saved.

 It was during my friend’s courageous struggle that I read the story of Brittany Maynard, the beautiful young woman who was also diagnosed with terminal brain cancer, and chose to end her life through Oregon’s Death with Dignity Act.
 When I saw Brittany’s exquisite face, her magnetizing green eyes staring from the cover of People magazine with the headline, “A Terminal Cancer Patient’s Controversial Choice: My Decision To Die,” my heart broke before I even read the article.
 Brittany was so young, only twenty-nine, newly married, with hopes of starting her own family.
 She too searched desperately for a miracle cure, but when there was none to be found, she decided she would not die an agonizing death, but would die how she chose.
 As California did not have a Death with Dignity Act, she moved to Oregon to complete her journey, dying peacefully surrounded by her husband, mother, step-father and best friend.